 Over the shoulder.

-Over the shoulder shots are common enough in cinema, but Spielberg uses dramatic and claustrophobic over the shoulder shots to create effects that push the boundaries of classic cinematographic framing.
+Over-the-shoulder shots are common enough in cinema, but Spielberg uses dramatic and claustrophobic over-the-shoulder shots to create effects that push the boundaries of classic cinematographic framing.
 The dramatic shot uses a wide lens, making the character in the foreground look bigger than the other character, which conveys a feeling of dominance.
-The claustrophobic shot increases the amount of shoulder in the frame, pushing the main subject away from center.
+The claustrophobic shot increases the amount of shoulder in the frame, pushing the main subject away from the center.

 Frame within a frame.

-What are your favorite examples of Spielberg cinematography?
+What are your favorite examples of Spielberg’s cinematography?
 Let us know in the comments.
 Learn more about cinematography at the New York Film Academy.